-The CDR 895 D Drive HD is by far the cheapest dual-camera system we’re aware of (currently $150 on Amazon), even when you add $50 for the option GPS mount.
-Its controls and interface are top-notch, and video from the 1080p/160-degree front camera is excellent.
+The CDR 895 D Drive HD is by far the cheapest dual-camera system we’re aware of (available on Amazon), even when you add $50 for the option GPS mount.
+Its controls and interface are top-notch, and day video from the 1080p/160-degree front camera is excellent.
 For all the details, read our full review of the Cobra CDR 895 D.